 Natural disasters, severe weather and climate

 Typhoon season is between May and October.
 Macau has a well-developed severe weather alert and monitoring system.
-Further information is available from the Macau Observatory or the Humanitarian Early Warning Service.
+Further information is available from the Macau Observatory or the Global Disaster Alert and Coordination System.
 Monitor local media reports and follow the instructions of local emergency officials.